SoyBison/academic-kickstart/content/projects/Bandcamp_Analysis.md

 ## Additional Information

-This project is currently ongoing, if you have any questions feel free to contact me through github or my website [email form](https://www.coeneedell.com/#contact).
+If you have any questions feel free to contact me through github or my website [email form](https://www.coeneedell.com/#contact).
 This project uses python, with a standard array of data science packages, plus the very excellent colorgram generating package [`colorgram.py`](https://pypi.org/project/colorgram.py/).